 Pumpkin Squash Soup brings the aromas and feeling of fall right into your home.
 A combination of butternut squash, pumpkin and apple cider are spiced up with cinnamon & nutmeg that will delight the palate and warm the soul.

 I served it for dinner with a small salad topped with a half portion of salmon and some warm french bread.
 My husband, who is not that keen on pumpkin, said it was fantastic!
-Yay for me!
-Now I know I’ll be able to make it again in the cooler months ahead.
+Woohoo, that was a win for me!
+Hope you enjoy it as much as we did.

 - 2 Tablespoons vegetable or coconut oil